-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
-Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
+Changes to the actuarial assumptions as a result of the experience study are as follows:

-Mortality Rates (pre-retirement, post- retirement healthy, and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement age from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through nine years of service Disability Rates Lowered rates Salary Scale No change Line of Duty Disability Increase rate from 14% to 15% Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (Pre- retirement, post-retirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through nine years of service Disability Rates Lowered rates Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%

-F. Long-Term Expected Rate of Return
+F. Long-Term Expected Rate of Return:

-The long-term expected rate of return on pension system investments was determined using log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension system investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension system investments was determined using lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension system investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+Long-Term Target Asset Arithmetic Long-Term Expected Weighted Average Long-Term Expected

-Asset Class (Strategy) Target Allocation Arithmetic Long-Term Expected Rate of Return Weighted Average Long-Term Expected Rate of Return
+Asset Class (Strategy) Allocation Rate of Return Rate of Return

-Public Equity 34.00% 5.61% 1.91%
+Public Equity 34.00% 4.65% 1.58%

-Fixed Income 15.00% 0.88% 0.13%
+Fixed Income 15.00% 0.46% 0.07%

-Credit Strategies 14.00% 5.13% 0.72%
+Credit Strategies 14.00% 5.38% 0.75%

-Real Assets 14.00% 5.27% 0.74%
+Real Assets 14.00% 5.01% 0.70%

-Private Equity 14.00% 8.77% 1.23%
+Private Equity 14.00% 8.34% 1.17%

-MAPS - Multi-Asset Public Strategies 6.00% 3.52% 0.21%
+MAPS - Multi-Asset Public Strategies 6.00% 3.04% 0.18%

-PIP - Private Investment Partnership 3.00% 6.29% 0.19%
+PIP - Private Investment Partnership 3.00% 6.49% 0.19%

-Total 100.00% = 5.13%
+Total 100.00% - 4.64%

 Inflation 2.50%

-Expected arithm etic nominal return 7.63%
+\Expected arithmetic nominal return 7.14%

-^{} The above allocation provides a one-year return of 7.63%.
+\ The above allocation provides a one-year return of 7.14%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the system, stochastic projections are employed to model future returns under various economic conditions.
 The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
-The VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+More recent capital market assumptions compiled for the FY2020 actuarial valuations, provide a median return of 6.81%.